-CRTL-Labs' EEG wristbands may spell the end for keyboards and mice
+CTRL-Labs' EEG wristbands may spell the end for keyboards and mice

 The wristband would enable users to leverage their hands as in-game controllers as well.
 "We have the ability to let the user actually customize the signal that they're sending into the device," he continued.
 "We call it adaptive learning.
 The idea would be that the device would learn whatever gesture the user's doing, and use that to control something inside of the game."

-For example, one of CRTL-Labs earliest demos leverages your hands to aim and fire digital projectiles at a virtual target.
+For example, one of CTRL-Labs earliest demos leverages your hands to aim and fire digital projectiles at a virtual target.
 "You can do whatever you want with your arm to generate that," he said.
 "As long as you're consistent, then the system will learn that."
 Since the algorithm learns from scratch, the user is able to program any movement or gesture that suits their needs or capabilities.

 Such a system could prove a boon for users with dexterity or mobility issues since, once the algorithm figures out which muscle signals translate into which onscreen actions, there's no need to hold a controller or even make noticeable hand or arm movements.
 During a 2017 demo for Wired, the team showed off the ability to type on a virtual keyboard while barely moving their fingers and play an Asteroids clone without taking their palms off of the tabletop.